ubi-agni/ros-builder-action/README.md

 Building a complete ROS distro from scratch takes a lot of time, often more than allowed by github actions (6h).
 For this reason, it is possible to continue a build either from a previous build (downloading an existing `debs` artifact) or from an existing repository.
 For the former, set the input `DOWNLOAD_DEBS=true`, for the latter add the repository to `EXTRA_DEB_SOURCES`.
 In both cases, set the variable/input `SKIP_EXISTING=true` to actually skip building of already existing packages.

 The example workflow [splitted.yaml](.github/workflows/splitted.yaml) uses `DOWNLOAD_DEBS` to build a large ROS distro from several `.repos` files.

+Specifying `COLCON_PKG_SELECTION` allows to limit the build to a subset of packages via [colcon package selection options](https://colcon.readthedocs.io/en/released/reference/package-selection-arguments.html).
+For example:
+- To rebuild a specific package and all its downstream dependencies:
+  `--packages-above-and-dependencies <pkg ...>`
+- To rebuild a single package (only use if ABI/API hasn't changed):
+  `--packages-select <pkg ...>`

 ### What to build?